lokearm/armchar-swish/README.md

 5. On PUT the resource is replaced
     - LDGraph delete to remove the old resource
     - LDGraph merge to insert the new graph

+## Overview

++ Advancement.hs
++ BlankNode  OK  This is a simple monad to produce unique blank nodes based on a serial number
++ Character.hs
++ CharacterMap.hs
++ CharacterQuery OK  This is a very simple set of functions to get data from a graph containing a single character sheet.
+  It uses the trait data structure form Internal.Trait.
++ Internal.Trait  NB  This should be refactored.
+Several modules depend on it.
++ JSON OK This module contains all the code to create JSON from the objects defined in other modules.
++ Load OK Loads the graph and applies initial reasoners
++ Query  OKish  This module collects semi-flexible functions to query graphs.
+These are used in other modules
++ Resources.hs This names resources used in the project.
+  This is not used consistently
++ Rules  The reasoner(s) is a bit of a mess
+    + Rules.Aux
+    + Rules.FullGraph
+    + Rules.RDFS
+    + Rules.Resource
+    + Rules.Schema